Depositor Journey

 - Timestamp of quote:

-Buyers settle first and sellers await for the liquidity providerto provide the agreed upon amount of ETH into the escrow wallet.
-Once the escrow wallet is funded with the ETH amount submitted in the quote, the webhook RFQEscrowEvent is triggered.
+Buyers settle first and sellers await for the liquidity provider to transfer the bid amount of ETH to the escrow wallet.
+Once the ETH balance in the escrow wallet equals the ETH amount submitted in the quote, the webhook RFQEscrowEvent is triggered.
 The webhook shows the following:

 - RFQ ID: ID of the RFQ